zikula/core/src/lib/Zikula/Component/Wizard/README.md

 Wizard
 ======

-The Wizard Component is a management tool for multi-stage forms.
+The Wizard Component is a management tool for multi-stage user interaction.
 It utilizes several Interfaces and the Wizard class to create a workflow that is compatible with Symfony Forms and Twig templating.
 Relying on the concept of **Stages**, the developer is able to define a sequence using a `.yml` file and control that sequence in their Controller.

 On instantiation, the Wizard class requires the **Symfony Container** and a full path to the **stage definition file** (in yaml format).
-The Wizard will load the stages definitions from there.
+The Wizard will load the stage definitions from there.
 The Wizard Component includes a YamlFileLoader for this purpose.